 the #3768 was painted in Brunswick green while the equipment carried classic Tuscan red (by comparison the New York Central designed and painted its 20th Century Limited to match perfectly).
 Newly arriving diesels during the 1940s, notably Electro-Motive's E7 and E8 models, largely took care of this minor blemish.
 Despite rail travel waning during the 1950s the

 Pennsy wasted precious resources in upgrading its passenger fleet.
+For more reading about the train, such as brochures, ads, and menus please click here.

 While the railroad was likely hoping new equipment would bring travelers